calebabutler/vam/README.md

 # yam
 Yam is the simplest aur helper ever made.
 It is 52 lines of source code.
 That is so short, that on a computer with no internet connection, you can hand type the entire source code in less than 5 minutes.
-Sadly the program is useless on a computer with no internet.
+Sadly the program is useless on a computer with no internet connection.
 It has three options:

     yam -d # -> downloads aur packages and their aur dependencies yam -u # -> downloads aur updates and notifies the user